-- The role play will be given to the competitor at the beginning of their assigned preparation time. - Two notecards will be provided to each competitor and may be used during event preparation and role play presentation.
+- An equal number of top scoring competitors from each section in the preliminary round will advance to the final round.
+When there are more than five sections of preliminary presentations for an event, two competitors from each section will advance to the final round. - The presentation is judged at the NLC.
+Preliminary presentations are not open to conference attendees.
+The presentation will take place in a large, open area, with a booth size of approximately 12' x 12'. - The role play will be a problem or scenario in customer service. - The role play will be given to the competitor at the beginning of their assigned preparation time. - Two notecards will be provided to each competitor and may be used during event preparation and role play presentation.
 Information may be written on both sides of the notecards.
-Notecards will be collected following the role play. - \circ $\;$ No additional reference materials or props or visuals are allowed. - $\circ~$ Role plays are interactive presentations; the judges may ask questions throughout the presentation. - Role play presentations are not open to conference attendees. - \circ Competition ethics demand that competitors do not discuss or reveal the role play until the event has ended.
+Notecards will be collected following the role play. - No additional reference materials or props or visuals are allowed. - Role plays are interactive presentations; the judges may ask questions throughout the presentation. - o Role play presentations are not open to conference attendees. - Competition ethics demand that competitors do not discuss or reveal the role play until the event has ended.

-- The preliminary presentation score will determine the finalists. - The final presentation score will determine the winners. - Judges must break ties.
-All judges' decisions are final.
+- The preliminary presentation score will determine the finalists. - The final presentation score will determine the winners. - Judges must break ties. - The decision of the judges is considered final.
+All announced results are final upon the conclusion of the National Leadership Conference.

-- No unauthorized audio or video recording devices will be allowed in any competitive event. - Participants in the events should be aware FBLA reserves the right to record any presentation for use in study or training materials.
+- No unauthorized audio or video recording devices will be allowed in any competitive event. - Competitors in the event should be aware FBLA reserves the right to record any presentation for use in study or training materials.

-• FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.
+FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.

-- Competitors may be disqualified if they violate the Competitive Event Guidelines or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late for their assigned presentation time.
+- Competitors may be disqualified if they violate the Code of Conduct or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to their assigned presentation time.